Only A Dream

 The working title for this track was “Eerie Chord.”

-This piece was inspired by Metallica, because they open every concert with a recording of “Ecstacy of Gold” by Ennio Morricone, from The Good, the Bad, and the Ugly.
+This piece was inspired by Metallica, who open every concert with a recording of “Ecstasy of Gold” by Ennio Morricone, from The Good, the Bad, and the Ugly.
 The symphonic build-up into a hard rock first song has always been a mood Bryce has wanted to capture, so he wrote his own.

 “Only A Dream” was once a two-part song, meant to bookend the record: “Only a Dream (Intro)” was the orchestral piece, plus a hard rock instrumental in 10/4; and “Only a Dream (Outro)” was a hard rock instrumental reprise, concluding with a dueling solo build up, and sound effects to illustrate the dreamer waking up in the middle of a storm before their alarm goes off.
 The “intro” portion eventually morphed into “The Lone Wolf.”